Apple M1: USB power delivery bricking

-Security vulnerabilities
+Security

-M1racles

 A flaw in M1 processors, given the name "M1racles", was announced in May 2021.
 Two sandboxed applications can exchange data without the system's knowledge by using an unintentionally writable processor register as a covert channel, violating the security model and constituting a minor vulnerability.
 It was discovered by Hector Martin, founder of the Asahi Linux project for Linux on Apple Silicon.

-Augury

 In May 2022 a flaw termed "Augury" was announced involving the Data-Memory Dependent Prefetcher (DMP) in M1 chips, discovered by researchers at Tel Aviv University, the University of Illinois Urbana-Champaign, and the University of Washington.
 It was not considered a substantial security risk at the time.

-Pacman

 In June 2022, MIT researchers announced they had found a speculative execution vulnerability in M1 chips which they called "Pacman" after pointer authentication codes (PAC).
 Apple said they did not believe this posed a serious threat to users.

-GoFetch

 An exploit named GoFetch is able to extract cryptographic keys from M-series chip devices without administrative privileges.